Introducing Basilisk: Python's Type System, Actually Enforced

 The alternative — implementing a Python type checker in Python — has a fundamental problem: it requires a Python interpreter to run.
 In a CI environment that might be running Docker images, GitHub Actions runners, or edge build systems, adding a Python runtime dependency just to check Python types is unnecessary overhead.

 More importantly, Rust's ownership model and zero-cost abstractions make it possible to implement the incremental computation Basilisk needs.
-We use Salsa — the same incremental computation framework that powers rust-analyzer — to achieve sub-10ms incremental type checks.
-When you edit a single file, Basilisk recomputes only the affected analysis results.
-The rest stays cached.
+When you edit a single file, Basilisk re-checks only that file and the modules that import it — the affected analysis results — and the rest stays cached.
+No persistent daemon, no whole-project re-analysis on every keystroke.

-The result: keystroke-responsive type checking that doesn't require a persistent daemon, doesn't consume gigabytes of memory on large codebases, and doesn't slow down as your codebase grows.
+The result: incremental type checking that doesn't require a persistent daemon and is designed to stay responsive as your codebase grows.

 What exists today

-Basilisk v0.1.0 implements Phase 1 of a seven-phase roadmap.
+Basilisk (alpha) implements Phase 1 of a seven-phase roadmap.

 Working today: